 FOLIO is indebted to Alan Cameron Wills, Robert Anthony and Rowan O’Neill for their generous support of this project.
 We have been particularly inspired by their work on Moylgrove History Map and Map Digi Penfro.

-Please note: Even though the library services are altered at the moment and not all Sutton libraries are open (September 2020), you can access lots of resources online including audiobooks, ebooks, emagazines/comics, digital newspapers and more with your library card.
+Please note: Even though the library services are altered at the moment and not all Sutton libraries are open for browsing (October 2020), you can access lots of resources online including audiobooks, ebooks, emagazines/comics, digital newspapers and more with your library card.
 If you don’t already have a library card, you can sign up for one online: www.birmingham.gov.uk/libraries

-Many Birmingham Libraries are open up for an “Order and Collect” service.
+Many Birmingham Libraries, including all those in Sutton Coldfield, are open up for an “Order and Collect” service.
 This means you will be able to place a request to collect up to 6 items held at one of the participating libraries.
 Find out more.